MahmutYaman/FluentFramework/README.md

-#                    DEPRECATED
-## This project is no longer supported becouse logical errors.

 ## Implementation
  1. Create an implementation as like below and configure your connection.
 You can use different database connections instead of SQLite of course!
 Others are in FluentNHibernate.Cfg.Db namespace.
 ```